othmane-mahfoud/todolist/README.md

-It's a todo list app.
+# todolist

+This is a simple full stack todo list app written in javascript to help the developers at the CLE learn best practices in development.